Global-Chem/global-chem/paper.md

   <i>Figure 1: Screenshot of the ZincDB request URLS</i>
 </p>

 For example, in `Figure1`, the directory setup for downloading ZincDB molecules is shown.
-As is evident, the information content of the directory nomenclature does not contain information on the compounds they contain, making it nearly impossible to access specific molecules or classs molecules.
+As is evident, the information content of the directory nomenclature does not contain information on the compounds they contain, making it nearly impossible to access specific molecules or classes molecules.
 Towards overcoming this, partial organizational attempts were made in PubMed, filling chemical data linkages for computational toxicology called Actor for a specific refactored and refined effort [Judson:2019-9].
 In another example, for the EnamineDB a scaffold associated with biological activity was designed to target
 Toll-Like Receptors in an object-oriented fashion [Perez-Regidor:2016-9].
 However, these organizational methods are difficult to extend to other systems and can be difficult to implement given the large amount of data.
 In addition, the information content of these papers is of limited utility to the common developer.

 To organize chemical compounds we apply the idea of communication.
 Humans use symbols and drawings to communicate, a set of symbols and the rules to combining them are called a language.
 Languages can be employed to carry relevant, distinct features and mean something to their respective community.
 International Union of Pure and Applied Chemistry (IUPAC) was a coalition that formed in the 1800s and their method of communication was named after the organization, IUPAC.